Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Experiments

 \subsection{Ablation Study}

-We test the efficacy of various components of FGMix by introducing 5 variants, each includes one more component at a time: A is a simple interpolation baseline with random instance weights drawn from Dirichlet distribution; B employs cosine similarity to compute the weights based on instances' feature vectors; C computes similarity based on instances' gradients w.r.t. the classifier; D further includes the scaling \& shifting process to enable extrapolation; E replaces the cosine similarity with a learnable similarity function and optimizes it towards the flatness-aware loss $\mathcal{L}_{flat}$.
-Further including the adversarial training for prior matching results in our proposed FGMix. \
+We test the efficacy of various components of FGMix by introducing 5 variants, each includes one additional component at a time: A is a simple interpolation baseline with random instance weights drawn from a Dirichlet distribution; B employs cosine similarity to compute the weights based on instances' latent codes (i.e., feature-based similarity); C computes cosine similarity based on latent codes' gradients w.r.t. the classifier (i.e., gradient-based similarity); D further includes scaling and shifting for extrapolation by setting the scaling factor $\lambda$ as 3; E replaces the cosine similarity with a learnable compatibility score function $\mathcal{A}_{\omega}$ and learns both $\mathcal{A}_{\omega}$ and $\lambda$ towards flatter loss surface with the objective $\mathcal{L}_{flat}$.
+Further including the adversarial loss $\mathcal{L}_{adv}$ for prior matching results in our proposed FGMix.
+We also include a Variant F, which replaces the gradient-based inputs in FGMix with latent features, to examine feature-based conditioning for $\mathcal{A}_{\omega}$. \